nosas/blog/keras_tuner_tensorboard/article.md

 # Hyperparameter optimization

 Finding the optimal model architecture and training configuration is a tedious and time-consuming task.
-The manual process of repeatedly tuning a model's hyperparameters and training configuration often leads to suboptimal model performance.
+The manual process of repeatedly tuning a model's hyperparameters often leads to suboptimal model performance.

 *Hyperparameters* are values that are used to control the model's learning process during training.
 Their values determine the model's performance – specifically, the model's ability to correctly map the input data to the desired labels or targets.